Mississippi State hires Nikki McCray-Penson as women's coach - WHIZ News

 STARKVILLE, Miss.
-(AP) — Mississippi State has hired former Old Dominion women’s basketball coach Nikki McCray-Penson to replace Vic Schafer as the Bulldogs’ head coach.
+(AP) — Mississippi State has hired former Old Dominion women’s basketball coach Nikki McCray-Penson to replace Vic Schaefer as the Bulldogs’ head coach.

 Athletic director John Cohen called McCray-Penson “a proven winner who will lead one of the best programs in the nation” on the department’s website.
 McCray-Penson, a Women’s Basketball Hall of Famer, said it’s been a dream to coach in the Southeastern Conference and that she’s “grateful and blessed for this incredible honor and opportunity.”